 Climate change denial.
 Anti-war.
-Eco-terroism.
+Eco-terrorism.
 Anti-immigration.
 Anti-establishment.
 Smash the patriarchy.
 Corporate accountability.
 Anti-elitism.
 Anti-colonialism.
 Anti-corruption.
 Racism.
 Ageism.
 Sexism, sexual bias, harassment and #metoo.
 Animal rights, sentiency rights … and the list of humanitarian causes and social justice issues goes on.

 We’re seeing a global and unprecedentedly visible (c/o social media) rise in awareness and reaction against complexes of oppression, models of monarchy, institutions of injustice, corrupt leadership and unsustainable systems and processes fueled by greed while producing untenable waste.

-We’re entering 2020 at a tipping point: from Amazonian deforestation, entire countries on fire (Austrialia) to a world in protest and ancient monarchies re-negotiating their roles and their impact on their countries.
+We’ve entered 2020 at a tipping point: from Amazonian deforestation, entire countries on fire (Austrialia) to a world in protest and ancient monarchies re-negotiating their roles and their impact on their countries.

-We’re entering 2020 at a tipping point.
+We’ve entered 2020 at a tipping point.
 The Amazon rainforest, the world’s lungs and a major water source (via sky rivers), has now become The Royal Statistical Society’s most troubling stat of the decade: 10.3 million American football fields of land have been deforested.

 Social activism and humanitarian movements are gaining support as we collectively watch the underdog get taken under, while our story’s evil villian seems to reign-on unchecked.